ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/navigation2_with_stvl.md

 ### 3. Launch Navigation2

-Follow the same process as in [Getting Started][getting-started] to launch a simulated robot in gazebo with Navigation2.
+Follow the same process as in [Quickstart][quickstart] to launch a simulated robot in gazebo with Navigation2.
 Navigation2 is now using STVL as its 3D sensing costmap layer.

 ### 4. RVIZ